Tontonjo/proxmox_toolbox/README.md

 You can watch a demonstration of the tool [in this playlist](https://www.youtube.com/playlist?list=PLU73OWQhDzsTpLpVNspJ14rVrXAmo2Biu)

 ### Prerequisits:
-- PVE or PBS server
+- Up-to-date PVE 7 / 8 or PBS server
 - Internet connexion

 ## Features are: